 Cover letters with generic statements will set off a red flag in the reader’s mind.
-A properly tailored cover letter will emphasize certain elements of your background appropriate for the employer.
+A properly tailored letter of motivation will emphasize certain elements of your background appropriate for the employer.

 If you have a personal contact within an office, mention your connection in the first sentence.
 Then, copy your contact on the correspondence or email to the employer so he/she is in the loop.

-A cover letter should be three or four paragraphs; longer letters will go unread.
-A concise cover letter is in everyone’s best interests.
+Cover letters that get lawyers interviews should be three or four paragraphs; longer letters will go unread.
+A concise introductory letter is in everyone’s best interests.